Ask A Healer Healing Waters Series

 Where to Buy the MMS Ingredients:

-I've provided an amazon widget at the top of the page, featuring Keavy's Corner, because they are a recognized distributor of MMS meeting Jim Humble's approval.
-I personally feel Keavy's Corner may have the best MMS online because their Master Mineral Supplement is 100% free of Heavy Metals and Sodium Chlorate.
+I've provided a link featuring Keavy's Corner, because they are a recognized distributor of MMS meeting Jim Humble's approval.
+I personally feel Keavy's Corner may have the best MMS online because their Master Mineral Supplement is 100% free of Heavy Metals and Sodium Chlorate, not to be confused with Sodium Chlorite.
 However, there is another company company approved by Jim Humble to sell it and they are Future Health Today.
 Please visit the websites for more information on MMS and how to order it.
 Please note that some making the MMS formula for resale are NOT following Jim Humble's instructions so you may not be getting true MMS.
 Best to buy from approved source.

 Health Disclaimer: MMS is a water purifier, basically.
 As such, it is a very effective water purifier and would make a fantastic addition to any survival kit or emergency kit you may have at home.
 Master Mineral Supplement is not presented as any kind of health supplement, medicine or natural remedy.
 The information here is not intended to replace medical attention, evaluation and treatment.